lsauchter/ISS-Locator/README.md

 # ISS-Locator
-Find out the next time the International Space Station will be visible from your loctation as the map live-tracks the ISS.
+Find out the next time the International Space Station will be visible from your location as the map live-tracks the ISS.